alexis-moins/pm/README.md

 # You can specify a name right away (sub-directories will be created for you)
 pm new personal/portal

-# Fuzzy find a project to switch to using tmux
+# Fuzzy find a project to open/switch to using tmux
-pm switch
+pm open

 # You can even clone github repositories
-pm clone git@github.com:alexis-moins/recipe
+pm clone alexis-moins/recipe tools/recipe
 ```

 ## Tmux integration